 If you don’t know how to do something yourself, the help desk at SiteGround will often kindly offer to do it for you, or give you links to their blog with lots of pictures you can follow in order to duplicate the same results.

 Now admittedly, you can easily find a cheaper host than SiteGround, but the old adage that “you get what you pay for” is also true!
 The help desk alone is worth this hosting.
 I personally have the Growbig plan, and I LOVE how much faster my site is now, even with all the plugins I use which can normally slow a website down.
 All plans are paid yearly, and the first year I got an incredible bang for my bucks along with other things thrown in free like the SSL certificate I needed in order to safely receive encrypted payments through my site’s store and the services I offer.

 Other things to Note

 Some who are starting a site for the first time, and others who already had a site and had grown frustrated with their host, and gave SiteGround a shot and have not regretted it.

 And yes, I’m an affiliate for SiteGround, only because I really recommend them, and not to mention they’ve got a really good affiliate program where I get months knocked off of my bill for every person who signs up using my link.
 If you sign up using my link, we both benefit.
-Being a missionary and using my site to freelance and gain exposure for some of the services I offer to supplement my support levels, affiliate commissions are a simple way you can also support us on the mission field while making purchases you’d already make.
+Being a missionary and using my site to freelance and gain exposure for some of the services I offer to supplement my support levels, affiliate commissions are a simple way you can also support us on in ministry while making purchases you’d already make.